cdhogan/DFT-basics/0_Si_bulk/3_charge/README.md

 This exercise demonstrates the post-processing of data from a previous self-consistent result.
 For example, we can ask to visualize the electronic charge density, or the electrostatic potential, or to look at a particular wavefunction in real space.

 Most (but not all) post-processing can be performed using the `pp.x` code.

-A description of the input files for the pp.x code can be found at [Link to INPUT_PP.html](http://https://www.quantum-espresso.org/Doc/INPUT_PP.html) or by opening the file PP/Docs/INPUT_PP.html in QE's source folder.
+A description of the input files for the pp.x code can be found at [INPUT_PP.html](http://https://www.quantum-espresso.org/Doc/INPUT_PP.html) or by opening the file PP/Docs/INPUT_PP.html in QE's source folder.

 Here we will compute the electronic charge density and write it into files that can be plotted in 1D or visualized in 3D using `XCrySDen`.